 - Turn the lights off when you are not in a room.

 - Turn computers off at night as well.

 - Use a programmable thermostat to cut down on your utility bills.

 - Put a timer on your hot water heater also, and make sure it is wrapped tightly to keep the heat in.

 - Use old wash cloths or dish towels to wipe up spills rather than paper towels.

 - Do not use your credit cards unless you can pay them off when the bill arrives as not paying interest is a money saving tip.

 Eliminate Pests from Your Home

-If you have a pest problem there are several natural things that you can do which is healthier for you and your pets, plus they are cheaper.
+If you have a pest problem there are several natural ways that you can do, which is healthier for you and your pets.
+Plus they are cheaper.